 Sesame Seed Health Benefits

-Sesame seeds are high in energy but contain many health benefiting nutrients, minerals, antioxidants and vitamins that are essential for wellness.
-The seeds are especially rich in mono-unsaturated fatty acid oleic acid, which comprise up to 50% fatty acids in them.
+Sesame seeds are high in energy but contain many health-benefiting nutrients, minerals, antioxidants and vitamins that are essential for wellness.
+The seeds are especially rich in mono-unsaturated fatty acid oleic acid, which comprises up to 50% of the fatty acids in them.
 Oleic acid helps to lower LDL or “bad cholesterol” and increase HDL or “good cholesterol” in the blood.
-Research suggests that Mediterranean diet which is rich in mono-unsaturated fats help to prevent coronary artery disease and stroke.
+Research suggests that the Mediterranean diet which is rich in mono-unsaturated fats helps to prevent coronary artery disease and stroke.

 Sesame Seeds Nutrition

-The seeds are also very good source of dietary proteins with fine quality amino acids that are essential for growth.
-They contain many health benefiting compounds such as sesamol (3, 4-methylene-dioxyphenol), sesaminol, furyl-methanthiol, guajacol (2-methoxyphenol), phenylethanthiol and furaneol, vinylguacol and decadienal.
+The seeds are also a very good source of dietary proteins with fine-quality amino acids that are essential for growth.
+They contain many health-benefiting compounds such as sesamol (3, 4-methylene-dioxyphenol), sesaminol, furyl-methanthiol, guajacol (2-methoxyphenol), phenylethanthiol and furaneol, vinylguacol and decadienal.
 Sesamol and sesaminol are phenolic anti-oxidants.
 Together, these compounds help stave off harmful free radicals from the body.